-5 Reasons to Include Variable Resistance Training in Your Workout
+5 Reasons to Add Resistance Bands To Your Workout

 Do you enjoy a challenge?
 Or are you looking to add more intensity to your workout routine?
 Now would be a good time to introduce variable resistance training to your workout routine.
 One of the more popular movements in the fitness industry, variable resistance training, or VRT, allows you to take your workout routine to the next level by incorporating resistance bands or other items such as chains to lifts you are already completing during a workout.
 Variable resistance training can also help you achieve goals such as completing a pull-up that may have otherwise seemed impossible.